RaymondCM/StrawberryData/README.md

 # Strawberry Data

 Data collection suite for strawberry data collection project.
+The standards document and example implementation can be found [here](Strawberry_Data_Collection.pdf).

 ## Controls